ionide/FsAutoComplete/README.md

 * .NET Core Sdk, see [global.json](global.json) for the exact version.

-1. Restore dotnet tools to install local Paket and FAKE `dotnet tool restore`
+1. Restore dotnet tools to install local Paket `dotnet tool restore`
-2. Build FSAC with `dotnet fake build`
+2. Build FSAC with `dotnet run --project build`
+3. Optionally specify a target with the `-t` parameter: `dotnet run --project build -t ....`

-* To build release fsautocomplete binaries in `~/bin` directory, do run `dotnet fake build --target LocalRelease`
+* To build release fsautocomplete binaries in `~/bin` directory, use the `LocalRelease` target
-* To build, run all tests and create packages, do run `dotnet fake build --target All`
+* To build, run all tests and create packages, use the `All` target

 ### DevContainer